-Supporting your employees through an apprentice or traineeship qualification gives you confidence and will help your business grow through the development of a skilled and qualified workforce.
+Supporting your employees through a formal apprentice or traineeship NZQA qualification gives you confidence and will help your business grow through the development of a skilled and qualified workforce.

 Te Pūkenga is here to help.
 We work with employers and 200,000 learners around New Zealand each year.
 We offer learning environments that revolve around the needs of your business and your employees.

 Work-based training that fits your business

 Our education system is changing for the better